wsufianto/manhattan-zoo/README.md

 # manhattan-zoo

 Testing Git & Github
-Creting new git repo, link to github, update several files and commit it back to master.
+Creating new git repo, link to github, update several files and commit it back to master.